masterofinite/masterofinite/README.md

-# 👋 Hello, I'm Masterofinie
+# 👋 Hello, I'm Masterofinite

 I'm a **Web and Android Developer** passionate about building efficient, secure, and user-friendly software.
 Currently focused on full-stack development with **Laravel**, **Vue.js**, and **Flutter**, I create scalable solutions for real-world problems — from grocery store apps to modern admin dashboards.